-Using a mirror and yourself as the model, Ashley will teach you how to retrain your eye to read the face like a painter.
+Using a mirror and yourself as the model, Gary will teach you how to retrain your eye to read the face like a painter.
 Use pencil and measured drawing techniques to find the architecture of the human form, examining the anatomical relationships of the figure and face.
-This gives you a solid structure to work into when you move into acrylic paint and colour later.
+This gives you a solid structure to work into when you move into oil paint and colour later.

-Once you’ve gained a greater command over line and tone, Ashley will demonstrate mixing flesh tones and tints.
-Flesh tones can make or break your portrait; Ashley’s knowledge of building the right palette for the task is second-to-none.
+Once you’ve gained a greater command over line and tone, Gary will demonstrate mixing flesh tones and tints.
+Flesh tones can make or break your portrait; Gary’s knowledge of building the right palette for the task is second-to-none.